platformsh/platformsh-docs/docs/src/gettingstarted/introduction/own-code/app-configuration.md

                   root: 'web'
                   passthru: '/app.php'
       ```
 * `mounts`: Configuring mounts aren't required, unless part of your application requires write-access.
-By default, Platform.sh provided a *read-only* filesystem for your projects so that you can be confident in the health and security of your application once it has deployed.
+By default, a *read-only* filesystem for your projects is provided so that you can be confident in the health and security of your application once it has deployed.

   If your application requires writable storage to function properly (i.e., saving files; mounts should not contain code) it can be defined like so: